 Just as important as discovering security flaws is reporting the findings so that users can protect themselves and vendors can repair their products.
 Public disclosure of security information enables informed consumer choice and inspires vendors to be truthful about flaws, repair vulnerabilities, and build a more secure product.
 Disclosure and peer review advances the state of the art in security.
 Researchers can figure out where new technologies need to be developed, and the information can help policymakers understand where problems tend to occur.

 On the other hand, vulnerability information can give attackers who were not otherwise sophisticated enough to find the problem on their own the very information they need to exploit a security hole in a computer or system and cause harm.
 Therefore we ask that you privately report the vulnerability to Clean Email before public disclosure.

 Send an email to email@example.com with information about the vulnerability and detailed steps on how to replicate it.
 Submissions that include detailed information on how to fix the corresponding vulnerability are more likely to receive more valuable rewards.

 If you do not want to be publicly thanked on our website (or elsewhere), please let us know that you want your submission to be confidential in your report email.
 We can still provide rewards for confidential submissions, if you like.

 The validity of a vulnerability will be judged at the sole discretion of Clean Email.

 Not all reported issues may qualify for a reward.
 Rewards are awarded at Clean Email's sole discretion.
-As self-funded start-up company we are unable to afford cash bounties (sorry!), but can offer non-cash rewards, including public acknowledgement or free subscription to our service.

 Only the first report we receive about a given vulnerability will be rewarded.